AngeloLongano/graph_analytics_movie_dataset/Readme.md

 - Preprocessing and prepare data to import in a Neo4j server [0_preprocessing](0_preprocessing.ipynb)
 - Import data with neo4j-admin [1_import](1_import.ipynb) (or classical way [1_classical_import](1_classical_import.ipynb))
 - Explore data, analyze graph structure and add some information on graph [2_exploratory_analysis](2_exploratory_analysis.ipynb)
-- Create a Recommendation Systems by a similarity analysis and a community detection [3_research_questions](3_research_questions.ipynb)
+- Create a Recommendation Systems from a similarity analysis and a Community Detection Analysis [3_research_questions](3_research_questions.ipynb)

 ## Technical information
 Docker was used in the project and the steps to configure and use it are indicated in the notebook.
 For more information look in the [documentation](https://docs.docker.com/get-docker/).